-The third issue is legislation.
-We have heard this morning that it should not go into the Strata Titles Act.
-Perhaps it is inappropriate to put consumer protection - because that is what we are talking about - into a Strata Titles Act.
+Mr Charlie Noble (Chapter 2) contended that the regulation of the strata management industry should not go into the Strata Titles Act 1985.
+Perhaps it is inappropriate to put consumer protection - because that is what we are talking about - into a strata titles act.
 Perhaps it could be brought in under the Real Estate and Business Agents Act.
 Again, that appears to be a fairly obvious place for it.
 However, again, the board is willing to have it under our Act, but it is not something that we necessarily want.
 Heaven knows, we have enough to do.
-However, that Act does have a licensing structure.
+However, the REBA Act does have a licensing structure.
 We can create a different class of licence, and you would need that for a strata manager.

 There is no necessity for a strata manager to go through all the strict education requirements that are required of real estate agents.
 Strata managers need different education about different types of things that they need to meet in licensing requirements.
 However, the so-called subjective elements of being fit and proper and being a person fit and proper for that industry would still apply.
 Therefore, education requirements could be tailored to meet the needs of the industry and of the consumers.